Meet the Staff

 - Email: email@example.com

 Amy Cheung provides research and grant administrative support to the director of grants management.
 She has experience in grant-related activity and research data management at UCLA.
-Amy holds a B.A. in Psychology from Biola University and is pursuing an M.S. in Child Life at APU.
+Amy holds a B.A. in Psychology from Biola University and an M.S. in Child Life from APU.

 Mark Eaton, Ph.D.